SaltaIT/eyp-apache/README.md

 * **eyp/eyplib** is required to be able to use helper functions like **bool2onoff**
 * **puppetlabs/concat**: most config files are created using concat (beaware of file changes)

+Optional:

+* **eyp/logrotate**: To be able to purge package's logrotate configuration files you need version 0.1.21 or greater

 ### Beginning with apache